“Move it, mincemeat.” The butt of a spear poked Ethan in the back.

 This is torture!
 The sadistic bastards!
 Ethan thought, not daring to actually voice this sentiment.

 Their formation tightened, they took fewer breaks, and they appeared more alert.
 This naturally made him very nervous.
-If such strong warriors could be unnerved by something, what would such a thing do to him, a newly dislocated civilian from a different land?
+If such strong warriors could be unnerved by something, what would such a thing do to him, a newly dislocated civilian from a different world?

 He soon found out what had put them on edge when a gigantic bird the size of a building swooped down from the mountain peak and grabbed a man in its huge talons.